 Information for Adults

-A vulnerable adult is anyone over the age of 18 who cannot always protect themselves from harm and may need care services because of mental illness, physical impairment or learning disability, age, illness, or personal circumstances.
-Describing someone as vulnerable should never be taken to mean that they lack capacity or cannot make their own decisions about their life; instead, the term simply means that they may be more likely to experience exploitation or abuse and may have greater difficulty addressing the situation if it does occur.
+Describing an Adult as “at risk” should never be taken to mean they lack capacity or cannot make their own decisions about their life; instead, the term simply means that they may be more likely to experience exploitation or abuse and may have greater difficulty addressing the situation if abuse does occur

 When a local authority has reasonable cause to suspect an adult in its area is at risk of abuse and or neglect, it has a duty to undertake safeguarding enquiries.

 An Adult at risk for example, may be someone living with Dementia, physical disabilities, a learning disability, mental health issues, addictions, homelessness and frailty.

 The perpetrator of the abuse may be a family member, a partner , a friend, a neighbour, a professional , a formal or informal carer another adult at risk, a stranger, and sometimes it could be a group of people.

 Abuse can take place anywhere for example, at the victims home, in someone else’s home, in a public place, on public transport, in the street, at college, at day care, residential homes and at hospitals.
 More recently abuse is taking place via Social Media

 Abuse and exploitation come in many forms, including: